bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ### Using pretranspiled version of BootstrapVue for Nuxt.js

-Nuxt module uses precompiled version of BootstrapVue for faster development builds and source of BootstrapVue for higher quality production builds.
+Nuxt module uses precompiled version of BootstrapVue for faster development builds and the source of BootstrapVue for higher quality production builds.

 You can override this option using `usePretranspiled` option.
 Setting to `true` uses `es/` instead of `src/`.
-By default is enabled for development mode only.
+By default `usePretranspiled` is enabled in development mode only.

 ## Vue CLI 2